Serving Durham Region & Surrounding Area

 If you are early in the process, start with the service page that matches your need: review AC installation service.
 That gives you a practical baseline before comparing equipment types, efficiency ratings, and installation details.

-Next, decide whether the goal is summer cooling only or a broader home-comfort upgrade.
-If the decision involves ducts, insulation, or winter heating support, Fortis can review the home before recommending whether an air conditioner or heat pump is the better fit.
+Next, gather the details that make an estimate more accurate: equipment age, recent repair history, hot and cold rooms, filter size, thermostat location, and any comfort complaints that repeat every season.
+If the decision involves ducts, insulation, or winter heating support, Fortis Heating & Cooling can review the home before recommending whether an air conditioner, heat pump, or staged plan is the better fit.

 Frequently Asked Questions